jaspector

 KCMO states permits are required before constructing, enlarging, altering, repairing, moving, demolishing, changing occupancy, or installing or replacing regulated electrical, gas, mechanical, or plumbing systems

-Typical processing time is Not uniformly published; zoning compliance letters are published at 15 business days, while permit timelines vary by scope and review complexity.
+Building permit processing times in Kansas City, MO typically run Not uniformly published; zoning compliance letters are published at 15 business days, while permit timelines vary by scope and review complexity.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Kansas City, MO.
 The following work is generally exempt: KCMO publishes a separate exempt-work page rather than summarizing all exemptions on the permit page; Use the city's exempt-work page before relying on an exemption because KCMO treats most regulated construction work as permit-triggering.
+When in doubt, confirm with the local building department before starting work.